rohith3103/recipes-project/README.md

 - RESTful API with endpoints for pagination, sorting, and advanced searching.
 - A user-friendly frontend to display, filter, and view details of recipes.

+## Project Reference

+This project was developed based on the requirements and guidelines provided in the **"Securin Assignment Reference Document"**.
+The implementation adheres to the specified data handling, API endpoints, and frontend design principles, while using a Python and React tech stack tailored for the AI/ML role.

 ## Tech Stack

 - **Programming Languages:** C, Java, Python, SQL